numpi/hm-toolbox/README.md

 The <code>hm-toolbox</code> is a toolbox implementing the arithmetic of HODLR and HSS matrices in MATLAB.

-The HODLR case is handled in the @hm class, and correspond to H-matrices with partitioning recursively done in 2 x 2 blocks, where the off-diagonal blocks are of low-rank.
+The HODLR case is handled in the @hodlr class, and correspond to H-matrices with partitioning recursively done in 2 x 2 blocks, where the off-diagonal blocks are of low-rank.
 The HSS arithmetic uses the same partitioning (with nested bases), and is available through the
 @hss class.